ralidimitrova/DS4A_team27/README.md

   - `01_vaccination_rate_us_visualisation.ipynb` - visualisation of the vacc rate using plotly
   - `02_covid19_severity_us.ipynb` - extraction and visualisation of the covid19 death/cases (date: 03/10/21)
   - `Hesitancy_SVI_Ethnicity.ipynb` - extraction and visualisation of the Hesitancy, Social Vulnerability Index, Ethnicity
+  - `PVI_data.ipynb` - extracted the correlation between Vaccines and the other factors used in the calculation of the PVI
+  - `PVI_results.ipynb` - extracted the correlation between Vaccines Index and the indexes of the other factors used in the calculation of the PVI

 ----